aaront999/Phishing-Email-Campaign-Investigations/McAfee-AntiVirus?.md

 ![1 05](https://github.com/user-attachments/assets/c8d942f4-ae3c-4c39-a8ab-290e939b4f3d)
 #

 3. Furthermore, I examined the raw data to find more information, identifying both the attacker's IP address and email address.
 I checked the email's DKIM (DomainKeys Identified Mail), SPF (Sender Policy Framework), and DMARC (Domain-based Message Authentication Reporting and Conformance) and noticed that they are all labeled as unknown.
 Together, DKIM, SPF, and DMARC function like a background check on email senders, to make sure they really are who they say they are.
 The absence of these verifications is another major red flag.
-I also decoded the base64 code from the raw data, using CyberChef but could not find a data of relevance.
+I also decoded the base64 code from the raw data, using CyberChef but could not find any data of relevance.

 ![1 06](https://github.com/user-attachments/assets/1a29c029-bf43-4684-81cb-debb1a878f75)